 King County Invader: New Zealand Mudsnail

 New Zealand mudsnails, Potamopyrgus antipodarum, are freshwater invaders from New Zealand.
 They were first found in the United States in southern Idaho in 1987.
 Closer to home, they were found in the Columbia River estuary in 1996, the mainstem Columbia River in 2002, and in Olympia’s Capitol Lake in 2009.
 New Zealand mudsnails have been in King County since at least 2009.
 They were identified in Seattle's Thornton Creek in 2011 from a 2009 sediment sample and subsequent surveys confirmed their presence along the Lake Washington shoreline near the mouth of Thornton Creek.
-In 2012, they were discovered in another Lake Washington tributary – Bellevue’s Kelsey Creek.
-Most recently, they were found in McAleer Creek in July 2013.
+They have since been discovered in other Lake Washington tributaries: Bellevue’s Kelsey Creek (2012), Lake Forest Park/Shoreline’s McAleer Creek (2013), and Newcastle/Renton’s May Creek (2014).

 Why do we care?